 Who May Seek a Wrongful Death Settlement

 Spouses generally have the right to file a wrongful death claim for the death of their husband or wife.
 If there is no surviving spouse, the children of the decedent may bring a claim.
-If parents lost a child to a wrongful death, they may also bring a claim.
+If parents lose a child to a wrongful death, they may also bring a claim if there is no surviving spouse or children.

-A wrongful death attorney can help you and your loved ones through the complicated legal process of seeking compensation.
-At Bader Scott Injury Lawyers, we understand that this is a deeply emotional time for you and can pursue justice on your behalf.
-A wrongful death settlement is usually not considered income by the IRS, and it can ease the financial burdens caused by your loved one’s passing.
+A wrongful death attorney can help you and your loved ones through the complicated legal process of seeking monetary compensation.
+At Bader Scott Injury Lawyers, we understand that this is a deeply emotional time for you.
+We will pursue justice on your behalf and ensure that all medical bills and non-economic damages (such as mental anguish) are accounted for in your settlement.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form